 “A recent day was terrifying.
 One of my youngest members of staff and I had to push on the door to keep it tight while outside three men fought with knives.
 And only an hour ago a lot of police, maybe 50, came to arrest a man right outside the HCD office.”

-HCD stands for Hackney Co-operative Developments, the quango that has de facto control over the square.
+HCD stands for Hackney Co-operative Developments, which has de facto control over the square.
 Ownership of the square lies with Hackney council.

 Dalston Jazz Bar owner Robert Beckford is not a fan of HCD.
 His views chime with those of Markos but he goes further: he wants at least one of its people sacked, claiming the person naively believes few or no offences are being committed.